Donate

 They wanted me to broaden my horizons as much as possible and learn new things to be able to survive in a non-Indigenous world.

 After college, Jamelyn joined the Peace Corps.
 “I also come from a long line of warriors and military service people,” she says.
-“When it came time to decide how I would serve, I chose to serve in the Peace Corps, and was stationed in the Eastern Caribbean.”
+“In deciding how I would serve, I chose to serve in the Peace Corps in the Eastern Caribbean.”
 Jamelyn initially worked as a primary school English teacher on the islands of Dominica and Saint Lucia, and she chose to extend her service to work with nearly 100 volunteers across four islands to implement projects that addressed the specific challenges of those Caribbean communities.
 “This was a pivotal moment where I developed a passion for project management and producing,” Jamelyn explains.

 When the pandemic curtailed her Peace Corps stint in 2020, she found herself back home, with a deflated sense of purpose.
 She soon put her production experience and arts background to use and began working as a creative producer for BIPOC (Black, Indigenous, People of Color) organizations to address social and racial justice challenges in communities across the United States.
 The work, Jamelyn says, “filled her cup and revitalized that sense of purpose,” but she lacked the skills to make the full impact she desired.
 “I didn’t have the complete set of skills necessary to help these organizations make strategic business moves or market themselves effectively.
 I recognized that I had a great deal more to learn about marketing, entrepreneurship, consulting, and finance, which I only had surface level knowledge of,” she explains.